 - a computer-based test to assess verbal ability, numeracy and non-verbal reasoning;

 - an English paper to assess reading and writing skills.

-The application period for this new Admission route has now closed for September 2017 entry.
+The application period for this new Admission route has now opened for September 2018 entry.
+To download an application form, please click here.
 For additional information about how the scheme will work and to access familiarisation materials, please download our latest support documentation by following this link.

 Independent Appeals Process 2017

 Daughter in Year 6 and queries about the Independent Appeals process?
 Marylyn Atkins, the Independent Appeals Administrator for the school, is prepared to give impartial advice by telephone.
 If you would value such a discussion please contact Linda Sayers at Highsted Grammar School on 01795 424223 and your details will be passed on.